laneatmore/pairwise_fst/README.md

 matrix.R should be in the same directory as pairwise_fst.py

 It takes a minute or two to finish running.
-A new folder named "Output" will be created
+A new folder named "Output" will be created.
 Within this folder is your paired populations (CSV), a pairwise FST matrix (CSV), and a distance matrix of your data built in R (PDF).
 Also within Output/ will be the folder "PLINK_out".
 This folder will contain .clust files that were input to PLINK and